Research subjects are the perfect opportunity to explore your passions and make a contribution to change.

 - Be on time, work to a schedule, take notes during and/or after each meeting;

 - Have reasonable expectations on the turnaround of feedback on writing;

 - Research can take surprising and unexpected directions – seek your supervisor’s guidance.

-In addition to supervisors, the Subject Coordinator, Associate Professor David Kennedy, and the Senior Tutor, Gab Corbo-Perkins, provide guidance on administrative and academic matters, such as supervision challenges.
+In addition to supervisors, the Subject Coordinator, Professor David Kennedy, and the Senior Tutor, Gab Corbo-Perkins, provide guidance on administrative and academic matters, such as supervision challenges.
 Students can make an appointment to see David or Gab via the Student Booking System.

 Research workshops are run as a day-long seminar at the beginning of semester.
 The workshop is highly valued by students, providing a combination of practical strategies and research skills, and a regular opportunity for peer support and feedback.
 The details of the workshop will be included in approval emails.